lightbend/RSocketCloudflow/README.md

 ## Cloudflow implementation

-The idea behind implementation is to replace HTTP Ingress from the original implementation with the RSocket ingress.
+The idea behind the implementation is to replace HTTP Ingress from the original implementation with the RSocket ingress.
 Three different ingress implementations are provided:
 * Fire and forget JSON based ingress implemented by the [class](sensordata/src/main/scala/com/lightbend/sensordata/RSocketIngress.scala).
-Here Rsocket `fire and forget` interactions are used and sensor data is passed as text JSON.
+Here Rsocket `fire and forget` interactions are used, and sensor data is passed as text JSON.
 * Fire and forget Avro based ingress implemented by the [class](sensordata/src/main/scala/com/lightbend/sensordata/RSocketBinaryIngress.scala).
-Here Rsocket `fire and forget` interactions are used and sensor data is passed as Avro encoded binary.
+Here Rsocket `fire and forget` interactions are used, and sensor data is passed as Avro encoded binary.
 * Stream Avro based ingress implemented by the [class](sensordata/src/main/scala/com/lightbend/sensordata/RSocketStreamIngress.scala).
-Here Rsocket `request-stream` interactions are used and sensor data is passed as Avro encoded binary.
+Here Rsocket `request-stream` interactions are used, and sensor data is passed as Avro encoded binary.

 Any of the implementations can be used.
 To pick the one that you want to use, go to [blueprint](sensordata/src/main/blueprint/blueprint.conf) and uncomment the one that you want to experiment with.